Adaptive estimation of a distribution function and its density in sup-norm loss by wavelet and spline projections: The adaptive estimation procedures

-In combination with the previous remark, one readily obtains possible values for $B(\phi)$.
-For instance, for the Haar wavelet, $B(\phi)\le 1$.
+that is, $\|\pi_j\|'_\infty\le\|\Phi\|_1.$ In combination with the previous remark, one readily obtains possible values for $B(\phi)$.
+For instance, for the Haar wavelet, $B(\phi)\le1$.
 For spline wavelets, other methods are available.
-For example, for Battle-Lemari\'{e} wavelets arising from linear $B$-splines, $\|\pi_j\|'_\infty$ is bounded by $3$, and Shadrin (2001, p.135) conjectures the bound $2r-1$ for general order $r$.
-See DeVore and Lorentz (1996, Chapter 13.4), Shadrin (2001) and references therein for more information. \end{remark}
+For example, for Battle--Lemari\'{e} wavelets arising from linear $B$-splines, $\|\pi_j\|'_\infty$ is bounded by $3$, and \cite{2001Shadrin}, page 135, conjectures the bound $2r-1$ for general order $r$.
+See \cite{1993DeVore}, Chapter 13.4, \cite{2001Shadrin} and references therein for more information. \end{remark}